 At AMRE Real Estate Group, we work both sides of this layer every week.
 For buyers, we curate the Private Exclusive feed against specific criteria and surface the homes worth seeing.
 For sellers, we structure the three-phase launch — with Compass Concierge pre-sale financing where useful — to get the price the home deserves without burning down the listing in public.

-Compass Private Exclusive program details and counts cited are based on Compass's public statements and reporting from Inman, Propmodo, and HousingWire as of April–May 2026.
-Mechanics of off-market listings vary by state, by MLS, and by brokerage policy; figures and arrangements may change.
+Join the Private Access List →Compass Private Exclusive program details and counts cited are based on Compass's public statements and reporting from Inman, Propmodo, and HousingWire as of April–May 2026.
+Mechanics of off-market listings vary by state, MLS, and brokerage policy; figures and arrangements may change.
 This article is informational only and is not legal, financial, or tax advice.